Ylianst/ESP-IQ2020/documentation/audio.md

 ![image](https://github.com/Ylianst/ESP-IQ2020/assets/1319013/c8cbca21-a56a-45c0-b055-8db8baaf21e1)

+You will need to reset the hot tub remote to see the new music icon.
+To do this, press and hold any inactive part of the display for about 15 seconds and the remote will go black and reset.
+[Video demonstration here](https://youtu.be/od5SB6RIO1s?si=Db0cwpKzg9-m2b_o&t=14).

 The volume sensor is as you would expect, except it goes from 15 to 40 right now, I will fix this to go from 0 to 100 in the future.

 The audio button sensor will show 0 or unknown, but will momenteraly pulse to the following values when a button is pressed: